 - Filed Income Tax Returns (Parents & Student)

-- Non-retirement assets (including college savings 529 plans) Caution: Set up ownership of 529 plans carefully as it can greatly affect the amount of financial aid received.
+- Non-retirement assets (including college savings 529 Plans) Caution: Set up ownership of 529 plans carefully as it can greatly affect the amount of financial aid received.
 This Reuters article explains this in depth.
+Get the specific definition of a 529 Plan from SEC.gov.

 What you don’t need to declare: